 Many orthopedic physicians do not recommend back surgery until they absolutely have to.
 They tend to treat a surgical operation as a last resort.
 Often individuals who have to undergo these surgeries are victims of serious automobile or workplace accidents.
-If you have incurred a permanent spine injury as a result of a car collision, or have filed a workers’ compensation claim relating to a back injury, contact the North Carolina accident attorneys of Maginnis Law.
+If you have incurred a permanent spine injury as a result of a car collision, or have filed a workers’ compensation claim relating to a back injury, contact the North Carolina accident lawyers of Maginnis Law.
 Our lawyers have experience representing clients with serious back and neck injuries and will aggressively represent your interests against the insurance company.
 To discuss your claim, call the Raleigh injury attorneys of Maginnis Law at 919.480.8526.

 One of the more common injuries caused by automobile and workplace accidents is the herniated disc.
 The human spine has twenty-six (26) hard vertebrae along the spine and between each is a soft disc that acts as a cushion.
 Inside of each disc is a material known as nucleus pulposus.
 A traumatic injury can cause that material to escape into the vertebral foramen, the area of your spine enclosing the spinal cord.
 Once there, the nucleus pulposus can apply pressure to the spinal cord and cause debilitating, radiating pain down the extremities.